lupyuen/lupyuen.github.io/src/pinephone2.md

 2023 has been an awesome year for Apache NuttX RTOS on Pine64 PinePhone!

-Let's talk about the...
+Let's talk about...

--   Features that we've implemented
+-   The features that we've implemented

 -   What we'll do next